• Skip to primary navigation

 Latino-Hispanic

-VOCES American Historia: The Untold History of Latinos • WXXI-TV & WORLD
+VOCES American Historia: The Untold History of Latinos • WXXI-WORLD

 Inspired by his quest to uncover Latino and Latina heroes and their contributions, this new three-part series brings acclaimed Broadway and film actor John Leguizamo’s passion from the stage to the screen.

-VOCES American Historia: The Untold History of Latinos premieres Fridays, September 27 and October 4 and 11 at 9 p.m. on WXXI-TV and streams on PBS.org and the PBS App.
-After the premiere, the episodes can be watched on-demand here.
+VOCES American Historia: The Untold History of Latinos airs Saturdays, September 13-27 at 8 p.m. on WXXI-WORLD and streams on PBS.org and the PBS App.

 In this series, Leguizamo takes viewers on a captivating journey, delving into both well-known and lesser-known stories of Latino history and contributions, spanning thousands of years from the Ancient Empires to the early 1970s.
 Through this exploration, he aims to shine a light on the rich and often overlooked history of Latinos while showcasing how Latino history is American history.